-The steep mountain slopes support several highly adapted mammals, including the Rock Hyrax, the Eurasian Badger and, most importantly, the Nubian Ibex, a large mountain goat.
+The steep mountain slopes support several highly adapted mammals, including Rock Hyrax, the Eurasian Badger and, most importantly, the Nubian Ibex, a large mountain goat.
 Today, only a small number of Ibex remain in the wild due to widespread illegal hunting.
-In order to save this animal from extinction, RSCN finished a ten-year reintroduction program for the Ibex in the reserve, where the captive bred animals were kept.
+To save this animal from extinction, RSCN finished 10-year reintroduction program for the Ibex in the reserve, where the captive bred animals were kept.

 Many carnivores inhabit the various vegetation zones in Mujib.
 The Caracal, a medium sized cat with black and white ear tufts, lives in rocky wadis.
 It is a powerful and agile hunter with great jumping power, known to catch flying birds in its paws.
 Mujib is also an internationally important passageway for migratory birds.
 Huge numbers of White Storks passed through every year starting from August, Black Storks, Buzzards, Honey Buzzards, Levant Sparrow Hawks, and much more.
 The globally threatened Lesser Kestrel breeds in the reserve every spring.
 The breeding population reaches sometimes 0.1 % of the globally estimated population.
 At least nine species of birds of prey are known to breed in the reserve, significantly Bonelli’s eagle, Short-toad Eagle, Long-legged Buzzard, and Barbary Falcon.